 Sharp decline in global IPO deal value and volume in Q3 but recent listings suggest more deals to come in Q4 2012

-This quarter, the overall capital raised was boosted by Japan Airlines US$8.5b IPO, which accounted for 35% of total global value in Q3 2012.
-By fund raised, the top three exchanges in Q3 were Tokyo Stock Exchange, Shenzhen Stock Exchange (12%, US$2.8b in 35 IPOs), and Bursa Malaysia (10%, US$2.4b in 4 IPOs).
+This quarter, the overall capital raised was boosted by Japan Airlines’ US$8.5b IPO, which accounted for 35% of total global value in Q3 2012.
+By funds raised, the top three exchanges in Q3 were Tokyo Stock Exchange, Shenzhen Stock Exchange (12%, US$2.8b in 35 IPOs), and Bursa Malaysia (10%, US$2.4b in 4 IPOs).

-Maria Pinelli, Global Strategic Growth Markets Leader at EY comments: “We had slow activity over the summer months as well as the postponement of a number of high profile listings this quarter.
-However, with one major deal in the last couple weeks and two US$1b-plus deals expected shortly, we are more positive that significant investor confidence will return next quarter.”
+Maria Pinelli, Global Strategic Growth Markets Leader at EY comments: “We had slow activity over the summer months as well as the postponement of a number of high-profile listings this quarter.
+However, with one major deal in the last couple of weeks and two US$1b-plus deals expected shortly, we are more positive that significant investor confidence will return next quarter.”

 Robust Asian IPO pipeline

-Maria comments: “Although, activity in China and Hong Kong was down in the quarter in line with the overall decline in economic growth, some markets, like Malaysia and Singapore are very active, and some sectors, including mining, industrials and healthcare, are pursuing IPOs.
-The general consensus is that the Asia Pacific is performing better than last year with confidence due to some exceptionally large deals.”
+Max Loh, Country Managing Partner at Ernst & Young LLP comments: “Although activity in China and Hong Kong was down in the quarter in line with the overall decline in economic growth, some markets like Malaysia and Singapore are very active, and some sectors, including mining, industrials and health care, are pursuing IPOs.
+The general consensus is that Asia-Pacific is performing better than last year with confidence due to some exceptionally large deals.”

 Out of the top 10 global IPOs this quarter, six were listed on Asian stock exchanges.
-The largest Asian IPOs this quarter were the US$8.5b listing of Japan Airlines Co Ltd on Tokyo Stock Exchange, Malaysia's IHH Healthcare Bhd which is dual listed on Singapore Stock Exchange and Bursa Malaysia (US$2.1b) and China's Inner Mognolia Yitai Coal Co Ltd on Hong Kong Stock Exchange (US$0.9b).
+The largest Asian IPOs this quarter were the US$8.5b listing of Japan Airlines Co Ltd on Tokyo Stock Exchange, Malaysia’s IHH Healthcare Bhd which is dual-listed on Singapore Exchange and Bursa Malaysia (US$2.1b) and China’s Inner Mognolia Yitai Coal Co Ltd on Hong Kong Stock Exchange (US$0.9b).

 “Asia has over 200 companies in the IPO registration pipeline – accounting for more than half of global IPO pipeline.
-As companies and investors wait for markets to improve, we could expect an uptick in activity in the last quarter of 2012” said Maria.
+As companies and investors wait for markets to improve, we could expect an uptick in activity in the last quarter of 2012,” says Max.

 US volume up but deal size down